rusili/AC-Android/lessons/enums-while/README.md

 while(true)
     System.out.println("This also works, but is not as easy to recognize!);
 ```
+However, it is considered a best practice to include curly braces when creating code blocks, as it makes the intention of code much clearer for others to read.

 #### Exercise 01: "M&M Tracker"
 Write a program that tracks how many M&Ms you have left, as you eat them.
 It should look like this: